Maika Sivo: 2025

+Statistics

 Controversy

 On 28 December 2019, it was reported that Sivo had been arrested whilst on holiday visiting family in Fiji.
 Sivo was later charged with one count of indecent annoyance.
 It was alleged that Sivo harassed a female bartender at a pool party, tugging on her skirt in order to get her attention.
 Sivo was granted bail at Nadi Magistrate's Court but was banned from leaving Fiji and was ordered to reappear at court on 7 January 2020.

 The Parramatta club released a statement saying "The club takes these incidents seriously and will be monitoring the situation closely, As with any legal matter, it is important that we follow due process, and the club will review all information available regarding the alleged incident.
 We are currently providing support to Maika and his family.
 The club has informed the NRL integrity unit and will be making no further comment at this time".

 On 6 January 2020, Sivo had his bail conditions altered so he could return to Australia for Parramatta training.

 On 9 March 2020, Sivo was cleared to play by the NRL after it was ruled that he was not subject to the no-fault stand down policy.